 —Jan.
 17, 2013: Former Upper Big Branch superintendent Gary May is sentenced to one year and nine months in prison on charges he defrauded the government through his actions at the mine, including disabling a methane gas monitor and falsifying records.

 —Sept.
-10, 2013: Former Massey executive David Hughart is sentenced to 3 1/2 years in prison for conspired in an illegal scheme to warn miners at other subsidiaries got advance notice of surprise safety inspections.
+10, 2013: Former Massey executive David Hughart is sentenced to 3 1/2 years in prison for conspired in an illegal scheme to warn miners and other subsidiaries of surprise safety inspections.
 Hughart implicated Blankenship in the conspiracy during his earlier plea hearing.

 —Nov.
-13, 2014: Federal prosecutors announce an indictment against Massey CEO Don Blankenship.
+13, 2014: Federal prosecutors announce an indictment against Blankenship.